Primordial black holes from collapsing antimatter: A proposal and its consequence

-\begin{Large} {\bf The proposal and its consequence} \end{Large} The idea of an antiparticle had quite unexpectedly dropped out from the theoretical efforts to reconcile the basic principles of special relativity and quantum mechanics; shortly thereafter their individual existence was verified using cosmic ray detectors, nuclear reactors and high energy particle colliders.
-However {\it no} physical experiment or even any kind of human experience in the broadest sense exists so far which could provide some phenomenological insight into the {\it macroscopic} i.e., {\it thermodynamical} properties of pure antimatter built up from the bound states of these antiparticles.
-Even assuming that the basic principles of (classical or quantum) statistical mechanics continue to hold for physical systems consisting of pure antimatter---and confessing that the derivation of the second law of thermodynamics from these principles is yet problematic---the thermodynamical behaviour of such alien macroscopic physical systems is, rigorously speaking, still unknown to us.
-Therefore apparently we are not in contradiction with any element of our contemporary description of physical reality if we make the following counterintuitive {\bf Proposal}. {\it Let $\cs_{\rm antimatter}$ be a closed physical system consisting of pure antimatter (in the thermodynamical limit).
-Then the entropy $S$ of this system never increases in time i.e., $\Delta S(\cs_{\rm antimatter})\leqq 0$.} Because challenging the {\bf Proposal} experimentally or theoretically is not straightforward, we would like to rather offer here two plausible arguments for its validity.
-However of course we acknowledge that none of them can be considered as a physical (or even not to mention, a rigorous mathematical) proof of the {\bf Proposal}.
-Its ultimate validity or invalidity can be decided only with future physical experiments designed to unfold the dynamics of large antimatter systems (in this context it is worth revisiting the already observed asymmetry between the decay processes $K^0\rightarrow\overline{K}^0$ and $\overline{K}^0\rightarrow K^0$ as well, cf. \cite{kab}).
+The idea of an elementary antiparticle had quite unexpectedly dropped out from the theoretical efforts to reconcile the basic principles of special relativity and quantum mechanics; shortly thereafter their individual existence was verified by cosmic ray detectors, nuclear reactors and high energy particle colliders.
+However {\it no} physical experiment or even any kind of human experience in the broadest sense exists so far which could provide some phenomenological insight into the {\it macroscopic} i.e., {\it thermodynamical} properties of pure antimatter built up from bound states of these antiparticles.
+Even assuming that the basic principles of (classical or quantum) statistical mechanics continue to hold for physical systems consisting of pure antimatter---{\it and confessing that the derivation of the second law of thermodynamics from these principles is problematic yet}---the thermodynamical behaviour of such alien macroscopic physical systems is, honestly speaking, unknown to us presently.
+Therefore we are not in contradiction with any element of our contemporary description of physical reality if we make the following bit counterintuitive {\bf Proposal}. {\it Let $\cs_{\rm antimatter}$ be a closed physical system consisting of pure antimatter (in the low energy and thermodynamical limit).
+Then the entropy $S$ of this system never increases in time i.e., $\Delta S(\cs_{\rm antimatter})\leqq 0$.} In our opinion the ultimate validity or invalidity of the {\bf Proposal} is an experimental question; it can be surely decided by experiments designed to unfold the dynamics of large antimatter systems.